Vyral/base-template/_posts/2018-08-03-is-it-time-for-you-to-hire-an-administrative-assistant-for-your-team.md

 {% include youtube.html %}

-Before you let yourself get burnt out on real estate transactions, maybe you should consider hiring an administrative assistant.
+<p style="text-align: center;"><em>Before you let yourself get burnt out on real estate transactions, maybe you should consider hiring an administrative assistant.</em></p>

 We all know that you can easily lose balance between your work and private life in real estate and become exhausted when you reach a certain transaction count.
 A solution to help this is to hire an administrative assistant.
 Today I want to go over the steps and guidelines that we use to hire an assistant.